 The cost math: flat-rate group night vs. fragmented surged rideshare

 The financial case for a flat-rate group rental sharpens on exactly the night rideshare is worst — the weekend peak.
+The specialist play is to price the whole night flat, by capacity, in one vehicle.

 The pattern is consistent: the flat-rate group rental is a cost ceiling, a cohesion instrument, and a safety call at once, and the gap over rideshare grows with the size of the group, the number of stops, and the lateness of the hour.